ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 {: caption="Example 4.
 Command to login to the " caption-side="bottom"}

 You may specify optional parameters if you want: your organization with option -o, and the space with option -s, or, if you are using a federated account: --sso.
-For the purposes of this exercise, when you login, you may be asked to choose a region, select `us-south` as the region, as that same option will be used when building a CD Toolchain, later on in this tutorial.
+When you login you may be asked to choose a region, for the purposes of this exercise select `us-south` as the region, as that same option will be used when building a CD Toolchain, later on in this tutorial.

 Next, set the endpoint (if it is not set already) using the command shown in Example 5.
 Other endpoints are possible, and